sreevatsank1999/zenphoton/hqz/README.md

 ### Animation Format

-Animations are represented as JSON files with an array of scene objects, one per frame.
+Animations are represented as text files with one JSON-encoded scene object per line.
 Each scene object is processed independently by a different instance of `hqz`.

 There is an example animation `examples/branches.coffee`.
-This is a script which programmatically animates a scene, and writes the resulting JSON array object to stdout.
+This is a script which programmatically animates a scene, and writes the resulting JSON lines to stdout.

 ### Environment